Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/tag-type-checking.md

 - Events passed into`Pond.emit` must not be tagged with tags that do not declare a fitting type association.
-Emitting a `BarEvent` with a `fooTag` or `fooBarTag.and(fooTag)` fails because `BarEvent` is dropped from the associated type.
+Emitting a `BarEvent` with a `fooTag` or `fooBarTag.and(fooTag)` fails because `BarEvent` has been dropped from the associated type.

 ### OR